Vasya-kripto/near-docs/compile-nearcore.md

 Please read the instructions on https://github.com/nearprotocol/stakewars for enrolling for Stakewars II and getting betanet tokens for staking.

+This document assumes that you are already familar with using near-shell have it configured on your local machine.
+It also assumes that you are familiar with process of authorising access from near-shell using `near login`.
+If not, please setup near-shell and get yourself familiarised with basic commands from [Near Docs](https://docs.near.org/docs/development/near-shell#__docusaurus).

 ### Install nearup
 The instructions for installing and running nearup are avaialble at https://github.com/near/nearup.
 Follow the steps at the provided link for installing nearup. **Do not start the nearup yet**.
 We will run nearup using compiled nearcore client.